0100101101011010/food/recipe/_posts/2019-03-17-creamy-cauliflower-cheese-bake.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [200 calories]
 excerpt: "A light and healthy casserole that doesn't taste healthy or light, and you won't feel have to feel guilty coming back for seconds!
 It's perfect as a main course or a side.
-See recipe notes for keto and gluten-free versions."
+See recipe notes for keto and gluten-free variations."
 img: /food/recipe/images/creamy-cauliflower-cheese-bake-cover.jpg

 comments: "1"